of graduate employers say relevant experience is essential to getting a job with them

 This module will teach you to transform raw data into impactful visualisations grounded in the latest research and industry practices.
 You will gain hands-on experience with cutting-edge tools and learn to design visually striking, meaningful data representations that reveal patterns, identify trends, and communicate findings effectively.
 You will align visualisation strategies with business objectives through real-world case studies across various industries.
 Upon completion, you will be a versatile data visualisation specialist, ready to drive innovation and redefine data storytelling in any organisation.

-This module introduces and develops essential coding skills for analysing and interpreting data.
-This module covers object-oriented design and programming skills, particularly on applications for data analytics using data structures, design patterns, and utilisation of relevant programming libraries.
+This module introduces and develops essential development tools and coding skills for analysing and interpreting data.
+This module covers programming tools and skills, particularly in applications for data analytics, utilising data structures, design patterns, and relevant programming libraries.
 You will also work on hands-on projects to apply programming concepts in real-world scenarios and integrate them with databases and big data platforms.
-Suitable for beginners and advanced users, this module is vital for building effective data science applications and gaining practical, industry-relevant skills.
+Suitable for both beginners and advanced users, this module is essential for building effective data science applications and acquiring practical, industry-relevant skills.

 This module introduces the core data mining concepts, techniques, algorithms, research issues and practical skills for applying data mining techniques to solve real-world problems.
 The module covers the knowledge discovery process, involving data mining and pre-processing and post-processing steps.
 It also focuses on the concepts of data mining applications and further aims to develop skills in data mining tools to evaluate the quality of the discovered knowledge.